 We hosted an online consultation event on Wednesday 30th June to present more detailed information about our plans for the site and to answer your questions.
 Our thanks go to all those who attended.
-A recording of the webinar is available to watch below:

 The transition to a clean energy system is necessary to avoid the catastrophic effects of climate change to the environment, wildlife and humans.
 The UK’s climate change ambitions are amongst the highest in Europe and require us as a nation to achieve net-zero greenhouse gas emissions by 2050.
 More renewable energy generation is needed to meet these targets.
 Larport Solar Farm will offer an environmentally friendly, low cost and safe way of delivering clean power to the equivalent of more than 10,400 homes.